 How to Create a Lead Scoring System

-Traditional lead scoring assigns values to the different interactions a prospect has with your marketing and sales offerings.
-Different interactions may be more valuable than others, depending on the level of engagement they signal.
-Each interaction is “weighted” (assigned a number of points) based on the level of importance it has.
+Traditional lead scoring assigns values to the different easy prospects interact with your marketing and sales offerings.
+Different interactions may be more valuable than others depending on the level of engagement they signal.
+Each interaction is “weighted” (assigned a number of points) based on its level of importance.